mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 Of course `swym` supports more than just `usize`, and it's not limited to `Copy` types, but those details aren't particularly relevant here.

-Modifying `copy_to` to use the log information in the transaction is straight forward:
+Modifying `copy_to` to use the log information in the transaction is straightforward:

 ```rust
 fn commit(tx: Transaction<'_>) -> Result<(), Error> {